 The main hydraulic lift cylinder on a forklift mast is responsible for raising and lowering the forks.
 The height of the forks is controlled using a single lever/knob in the cab, which is used to both raise and lower the forks, depending on the direction in which it is moved.

-The mast of a forklift can tip forwards or backward to facilitate lifting a load from the ground, then keeping it stable whilst the truck is in motion.
-The forklift operator controls the tilt via a secondary hydraulic system with its own lever.
+The mast of a forklift can tip forwards or backward to facilitate lifting a load from the ground, and also keeps it stable while the truck is in motion.
+The forklift operator controls the tilt through a secondary hydraulic system that has its own lever.

 Lateral Movement Controls